jolares/angular-stub-util/README.md

 A JavaScript Testing Library with an obsession for simplicity, reliability, and good rythm.

-Jazz's goal is to provide developers with a set of practical, frustration-free testing tools that simplify work, simply work, and seamlessly adopt best practices.
+Jazz's goal is to provide developers with a set of practical, frustration-free testing tools that simplify work and seamlessly adopt best practices.

+## Usage

+1) Add jazz to your project: `npm install jazz-test --save-dev`
+2) Refer to the [docs](https://github.com/jolares/jazz-test/wiki) for usage & examples.

 ## Dependencies